 Donnie Creek Wildfire now the largest in B.C.'s history: Wildfire Service

-The BC Wildfire Service says the Donnie Creek wildfire has grown into the largest blaze ever recorded in British Columbia.
+British Columbia's largest recorded wildfire is expected to continue growing throughout the summer, the BC Wildfire

-The fire, which is burning south of Fort Nelson in northeastern B.C., is now estimated at more than 5,343 square kilometres in size.
+The Donnie Creek wildfire, which is burning south of Fort Nelson in northeastern B.C., is now estimated at more than 5,343 square kilometres in size, the BC Wildfire Service said Sunday.

 It surpasses the Plateau fire that charred 5,210 square kilometres northwest of Williams Lake in 2017 and was previously considered the province's largest fire.